canonical/discourse-k8s-operator/docs/tutorials/getting-started.md

 ```

-Run `kubectl get pods -n discourse` to see the pods that are being created by the charms
+Run `kubectl get pods -n discourse` to see the pods that are being created by the charms:
 ```
 NAME                             READY   STATUS    RESTARTS   AGE modeloperator-7879f68947-s4q59   1/1     Running   0          10m